-Symptoms of Addison disease include unexplained nausea and vomiting, abdominal pain, weakness, Fatigue is a feeling of weariness, tiredness, or lack of energy.
-Fatigue can be a normal and important response to physical exertion, emotional stress, or lack of sleep.
-However, it can also be a sign of a more serious health disorder., Dehydration occurs when a person loses more water than they take in.
+Symptoms of Addison disease include unexplained nausea and vomiting, abdominal pain, weakness, fatigue, Dehydration occurs when a person loses more water than they take in.
 Symptoms of dehydration are vague and include thirst, lightheadedness and diarrhea.
 Extreme dehydration requires hospitalization.
 In people with sickle cell disease, dehydration can trigger a crisis.
 Dehydration can be prevented by drinking plenty of water, especially when the individual is ill, in hot temperatures or participating in physical activity., This is a sleep-like condition from which a person cannot be awakened.
 People in a coma are unconscious.
 A coma can be caused by many things.
 Two causes are untreated low blood sugar (hypoglycemia) and a metabolic crisis., and increased pigment in the skin.
 Addison disease usually occurs in males with X-ALD between age 2 to adulthood, typically by age 7-8.

 Symptoms of cerebral ALD include behavioral and learning problems, difficulties comprehending speech, clumsiness, vision problems, This refers to children who are unusually overactive.
 These children have serious problems sitting still.
 They tend to fidget and run around much more than usual.
 Some children with hyperactivity need treatment.
 They may be helped by behavior treatment, medication or both of these therapies., aggressive behavior, and These are also called "convulsions" or "fits."
 During a seizure, a person loses consciousness and control of his or her muscles.
 It may also cause involuntary movements.
 Seizures can happen for many reasons.
 Some causes are metabolic disorders, a metabolic crisis, brain injury, and infection..
 In boys, cerebral ALD usually does not occur before the age of 3, and most commonly begins between ages of 4 to 8 and before the age of 18.
 Early treatment is very important in cerebral ALD.